TRISTAN-ORF/transcript_transformer/README.md

 ```

 Several other options exist that specify how ribosome profiling data is loaded.
-More information on each option is present in the yaml file.
+Refer to [`template.yml`](https://github.com/jdcla/transcript_transformer/blob/main/template.yml), available in the root directory of this repository, for more information on each option.

 ### pretrain